horacioxf/Azure-SOC-Homelab/setup/mssqlserver.md

 <h2>Description</h2>

-In this section, I will install MS SQL Server on the virtual machines so the attackers have something to break into and generate application logs.
+In this section, I will install MS SQL Server on the windows machine so the attackers can generate application logs.

 <h2>Requirements</h2>